biddy1618/newsProject/readme.md

 * * Automatic error correction
 * * Encode latin into russian and vice versa
 * Added transliteration to russian and spell checking, but it could be definitely improved

+## 22-08-2021
+* Set up docker containers to be used in develpment
+* TODO:
+* * Write scripts for docker launches - optimization